missionpinball/mpf-docs/config/autofire_coils.rst

-The *autofire_coils:* section of your config file contains all the settings for the coils which you would like to fire automatically based on a switch activationin a pinball machine.
-(See the Autofire coils device documentation for the full explanation.)
+The *autofire_coils:* section of your config file contains all the settings for the coils which you would like to fire automatically based on a switch activation in a pinball machine.

 Here’s an example: